Inspectors OK 1st Ukraine grain ship but no sign yet of more - KESQ

 An estimated 20 million tons of grain — most of it said to be destined for livestock — has been stuck in Ukraine since the start of the 6-month-old war.
 The U.N.-brokered agreement provided for the establishment of safe corridors through the mined waters outside Ukraine’s ports.

-Even slower than that is an effort to bring ships into Ukraine’s ports to extract the millions of tons of grain.
+Rafael Grossi, director general of the International Atomic Energy Agency, said in an interview Tuesday with The Associated Press that the situation is getting more perilous every day at the Zaporizhzhia plant in the southeastern Ukrainian city of Enerhodar, which Russian troops seized in early March.

-Insurance brokers are being “cautious, slow, so far,” said David Osler, insurance editor at Lloyd’s List.
-“At this stage, everyone’s hesitant.”
+“Every principle of nuclear safety has been violated” at the plant, he said.
+“What is at stake is extremely serious and extremely grave and dangerous.”

-Meanwhile, Russian forces kept up their bombardment of the southern Ukrainian city of Mykolaiv, shelling it twice over the past 24 hours — around 9 p.m. on Tuesday and 5 a.m. on Wednesday, Mykolaiv regional governor Vitaliy Kim reported.
+Meanwhile, Russian forces kept up their bombardment of the southern Ukrainian city of Mykolaiv, hitting it with shells twice over the past 24 hours — around 9 p.m. on Tuesday and 5 a.m. on Wednesday, Mykolaiv regional governor Vitaliy Kim reported.

 The shelling damaged a pier, an industrial enterprise, residential buildings, a garage cooperative, a supermarket and a pharmacy, Kim said.